seru71/microrna-profiling-pipeline/README.md

 * Running the script

     You can run the script using `python <PIPELINE_HOME>/pipeline.py`.
     A list of possible options will be presented.
-The only required option is `--pipeline_settings FILE`, which specifies the location of the settings file.
+    The only required argument is `-s SETTINGS_FILE`, which specifies the location of the settings file.

     The settings file contains paths to input files, resources (e.g. reference FASTA, adapters file), docker settings, and docker containers to use.
     See an exemplary file for all required options in <PIPELINE_HOME>/pipeline_settings.cfg.

-    If you want to follow progress of the script, use the verbose option (`-vvvvv`).
+    Running specific tasks can be done with `-t` / `--target` argument, e.g:

+    - `complete_run` task runs entire pipeline with full-QC
+    - `count_mirs` runs data processing and miR counting without QC
+    - `qc_mapping` generates mapping stat tables, no miR counting
+    - `qc_reads` runs FastQC on unprocessed and UMI-trimmed reads

+    Dry-run (useful for testing and troubleshooting) is enabled with `-n`.
+    Verbosity switch allows to print pipeline flow (in dry-run) and follow progress at different detail-level, e.g (`-vv` - tasks, `-vvv` - jobs in tasks).
-    In order to use multithreading, use the `-j` option (`-j 12`).
+    In order to run several jobs in parallel use the `-j N`.

 * Outputs

-    The pipeline script creates following directory structure in scratch-root directory (given in settings), or in scratch-root/RUN_ID (if the pipeline is run with bcl2fastq step):
+    The pipeline script creates following directory structure in SCRATCH-ROOT directory (given in settings), or in SCRATCH-ROOT/RUN_ID (if the pipeline is run with bcl2fastq step):

-    	SAMPLE_ID/ - one dir per sample, named after samples found in the input data fastqs/    - fastq files (if bcl2fastq conversion is run) drmaa/     - slurm scripts created automatically (for debugging purposes) qc/        - qc output
+    	SAMPLE_ID/ - one dir per sample, named after samples found in the input data fastqs/    - fastq files (if bcl2fastq conversion is run) drmaa/     - slurm scripts created automatically (for debugging purposes) qc/        - QC output

     After finishing, the sample directories will contain:

     	- trimmed FASTQ files
-    	- a BAM file
+    	- BAM files
+	- sample's mapping stats

+    The main results are in SCRATCH-ROOT directory which contains three miRNA count tables in tab-delimited format:

+        1) mirna_unique  - contains counts of reads mapping uniqly
+        2) mirna_allbest - additionally to (1) contains counts of reads mapping with equal alignment score in more than one location
+	3) mirna_single  - same as (2) but only first alignment for each read is kept/counted

+    Tables with mapping stats for all samples at different processing stages are in the qc/ directory.

 * Typical usage

-    For running the profiling using 12 concurrent threads:
+    For running the complete analysis using 12 concurrent threads:

-	pipeline.py --settings /my_dir/pipeline_settings/my_settings.cfg \
+	pipeline.py -s my_settings.cfg \
-				--target complete_run \
+		    -t complete_run \
-				-vvv -j 12 \
+		    -vvv -j 12
-				--log_file /my_dir/pipeline_run_XXX.log